 Confused?
 Speak with Coach Shelley at the rink.

 What is taught?

 Jr. Star Academy is used to focus on the final stages of CanSkate including stages 5 and 6.

 This program teaches skaters the building blocks and basis of the sport of figure skating in a fun group atmosphere.

 Skaters will have the opportunity to work on their own ice as well as along side our StarSkaters in their own group.
 This is a great way to transition into a more independent atmosphere.

-Skaters who join Star Academy / Jr. Academy will have the opportunity to have their helmets removed as well as join our StarSkate program.
+Skaters who join Jr. Star Academy will have the opportunity to have their helmets removed as well as join our StarSkate program.

-If you or your skater hopes for a future in figure skating whether it is shows, coaching, competitions, show your friends or family some amazing tricks, Star Academy / Jr. Academy is the gateway.
+If you or your skater hopes for a future in figure skating whether it is shows, coaching, competitions, show your friends or family some amazing tricks, Jr. Star Academy is the gateway.